NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

     os.environ['OQC_PASSWORD'] = password
     cudaq.set_target(target="oqc", url="")

-you can then execute a kernel against the platform using the OQC Lucy device
+You can then execute a kernel against the platform using the OQC Lucy device

 .. code:: python